dirkkrueger/senic-documentation/index.rst

    :width: 100 px
    :height: 118 px

-For the Senic Hub, we wanted to use open-source components as much as possible, not just because we ourselves are avid users of and even contributors to `Free and Open-Source Software <https://en.wikipedia.org/wiki/Free_and_open-source_software>`_.
+For COVI, we wanted to use open-source components as much as possible, not just because we ourselves are avid users of and even contributors to `Free and Open-Source Software <https://en.wikipedia.org/wiki/Free_and_open-source_software>`_.
 We also wouldn't be able to stand behind a product that runs 24/7 in the homes and workplaces of our users and which contains proprietary code whose actual workings could not be verified by ourselves or third parties.

 .. note::